radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/installation.md

 The templates require one VNet, one virtual machine for the Windows Remote Desktop Gateway (RDG) or Linux Jumpbox server, and up to five virtual machines for the RadiantOne nodes.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Check your Microsoft Azure limits to ensure you have the resources available.
+> Check your Microsoft Azure limits to ensure you have the resources available.
 Otherwise, the RadiantOne installation will fail.
 <br> https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits**

 To install RadiantOne in Microsoft Azure follow the steps below.